stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 The fourth set of key/value pairs is the **smart contract data map state**.
 This maps the set of _fully-qualified data map keys_ to their values.
-The fully-qualified name for a data map key is composed of the c32check-encoded contract account address of the contract that declared it, and the typed netstring encoding of the fully-qualified key.
+The fully-qualified name for a data map key is composed of the c32check-encoded contract account address of the contract that declared it, the name of the data map, and the typed netstring encoding of the fully-qualified key.
 The values are also encoded as typed netstrings.

+All sets of key/value pairs are stored in the same MARF index.
+Keys are prefixed with the type of state they represent in order to avoid key collisions with otherwise-identically-named objects.

+When a key/value pair is inserted into the MARF, the hash of its key is calculated using the MARF's cryptographic hash function in order to determine where to insert the leaf.
+The hash of the value is inserted as the leaf node, and the (hash, leaf) pair is inserted into the peer's data store.
+This ensures that the peer can query any key/value pair on any fork it knows about in constant-time complexity.

+The text below describes the canonical encoding of key/value pairs that will be inserted into the MARF.

 #### Calculating a Fully-Qualified Object Name

+All objects' fully-qualified names start with the type of object they are, followed by an ASCII period `.`.
+This can be the ASCII string "account", "smart-contract", "data-variable", or "data-map".

-C32check-encoded addresses act as "namespaces" for keys in the state.
+Within an object type, a c32check-encoded addresses act as "namespaces" for keys in the state.
 In all sets of key/value pairs, an ASCII period `.` is used to denote the separation between the c32check-encoded address and the following name.
 Note that the c32 alphabet does _not_ include the ASCII period.